 RSE-TASC provides staff development and support to the school districts identified by NYSED through participation in a quality improvement process.
 An additional responsibility of RSE-TASC is to provide technical assistance related to the State Performance Plan (SPP).
 The SPP is a federally required plan utilizing rigorous performance targets to improve outcomes for students with disabilities.
 The Regional Special Education Technical Assistance and Support Center, as a technical assistance network for special education is configured in two parts.

 Part 1 provides regional support and is located at Erie 1 BOCES.
-The regional office houses the coordinator and five regional trainers who provide support specific to special education regulations, bilingual issues, behavior, transition and non-district educational agencies.
+The regional office houses the coordinator and regional trainers who provide support specific to special education regulations, bilingual issues, behavior, transition and non-district educational agencies.

 Part 2 is specific to each of the BOCES regions of WNY, including Erie 1, Erie 2- Chautauqua-Cattaraugus, Orleans-Niagara, Cattaraugus-Allegheny, and the city of Buffalo.
 Each Part 2 office has Special Education School Improvement Specialists (SESIS), whose role is to provide assistance to districts within the BOCES region designated as At-Risk, In Need of Assistance or In Need of Intervention.
 Work in these districts provided by the SESIS will focus on the Quality Improvement Process (QIP)